centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-dynamics-365-nsclient-05-nrpe.md

 ### Centreon NSClient++

-To monitor an *Dynamics 365* through NRPE, install the Centreon packaged version of the NSClient++ agent.
+To monitor **Dynamics 365** through NRPE, install the Centreon packaged version of the NSClient++ agent.
 Please follow our [official documentation](../getting-started/how-to-guides/centreon-nsclient-tutorial.md) and make sure that the **NRPE Server** configuration is correct.

 ## Installation

 <Tabs groupId="sync">
 <TabItem value="Online License" label="Online License">

-1. Install the Centreon NRPE Client package on every Poller:
+1. Install the Centreon NRPE Client package on every poller:

 ```bash
 yum install centreon-nrpe3-plugin
 ```

-2. On the Centreon Web interface, install the Centreon Pack *Dynamics 365* from the **Configuration > Plugin Packs > Manager** page
+2. On the Centreon Web interface, install the Centreon Pack **Dynamics 365** from the **Configuration > Plugin Packs > Manager** page.

 </TabItem>
 <TabItem value="Offline License" label="Offline License">

-1. Install the Centreon Plugin package on every Poller:
+1. Install the Centreon Plugin package on every poller:

 ```bash
 yum install centreon-nrpe3-plugin
 ```

-2. Install the Centreon Pack RPM on the Centreon Central server:
+2. Install the Centreon Pack RPM on the Centreon central server:

 ```bash
 yum install centreon-pack-operatingsystems-windows-nsclient-05-nrpe centreon-pack-applications-dynamics-365-nsclient-05-nrpe
 ```

-3. On the Centreon Web interface, install the Centreon Pack *Dynamics 365* from the **Configuration > Plugin Packs > Manager** page
+3. On the Centreon Web interface, install the Centreon Pack **Dynamics 365** from the **Configuration > Plugin Packs > Manager** page.

 </TabItem>
 </Tabs>

 ## Host configuration

-* Log into Centreon and add a new Host through "Configuration > Hosts".
+* Log into Centreon and add a new host through **Configuration > Hosts > Hosts**.
-* Apply the *App-Dynamics-365-NRPE-custom* template and configure all the mandatory Macros:
+* Apply the **App-Dynamics-365-NRPE-custom** template and configure all the mandatory macros:

 | Mandatory | Name             | Description                                                         |
 |:----------|:-----------------|:------------------------------------------------------------------- |